Our Father Jacob

 Scripture Text: Passages quoted from Genesis are prepared by Blaine Robison and based on the Massoretic Hebrew Text.
 Scripture quotations may be taken from other versions.
 Click here for Abbreviations of Bible Versions.

 Sources: Bibliographic data for works cited may be found at the end of the article.
+The Septuagint (LXX) is the Jewish translation of the Hebrew Scriptures into Greek, which was in use by Jews by the mid-2nd century BC.
+The LXX with English translation may be found here.
+Citations for Talmud tractates are from the Soncino Babylonian Talmud (1948); found at Halakhah.com.
 "SH" with a number corresponds to a Hebrew word with an assigned reference number from Strong's Exhaustive Concordance of the Bible.

 Syntax: The meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB."
 Parsing information for Hebrew words is taken from John Joseph Owens, Analytical Key to the Old Testament (Baker Book House, 1991).
 The meaning of Greek words used in the Septuagint (LXX) and Besekh is from Walter Bauer, A Greek-English Lexicon of the New Testament and Other Early Christian Literature, trans.
 W.F.
 Arndt & F.W.
 Gingrich (The University of Chicago Press, 1957).